azplanlos/SISQLiteContext/README.md

 How to use
 ----------

 Subclass your database objects from SISQLiteObject and add as many properties as necessary.
-Name all SQLite stored properties beginning with "sql_" (f.ex. "sql_mydata")
+Name all SQLite stored properties beginning with **"sql_"** (f.ex. "sql_mydata")
 If you declare the property a second time (with "assign" argument) you can use this property as well with the same values.
+Be aware that getter and setter method creation has to be declared as **@dynamic** in order to be overwritten.
 For example with an example class called OSMWay and the following interface:

 	#import "SISQLiteObject.h"